Why is data privacy important?

 A DPIA is required as part of accountability regulations under GDPR.
-DPIA stands for Data Protection Impact Assessment and it allows you to assess how you are remaining compliant with your data protection obligations.
+DPIA stands for Data Protection Impact Assessment, and it allows you to assess how you are remaining compliant with your data protection obligations.

 What is the benefit of using a privacy impact assessment?

-A PIA can help you to demonstrate accountability and identify any risks with privacy.
+A PIA can help you to demonstrate accountability and identify any risks to privacy.
 It is also worth noting that a PIA can help to improve communication between the various stakeholders within the business.

 What are the penalties for non-compliance with data protection regulations?

-Infringements of rights, basic principles and rules on international transfers: 4% of worldwide turnover or €20 million
+Infringements of rights, basic principles, and rules on international transfers: 4% of worldwide turnover or €20 million

 Failure to notify of data breaches: 2% of worldwide turnover or €10 million